-The Fundable PPL does not achieve the EPA goal of dedicating at least 15% of the available DWSRF funding, or approximately \$22.6 million, to small PWSs.
-This was due to a lack of sufficient funding requests for projects ready to proceed during SFY 2020.
-The Fundable PPL includes applications for 23 eligible small PWS projects, including 5 EPGP projects, totaling \$12,502,115 in eligible project costs.
-All were determined to be ready to proceed in SFY 2020.
+The Fundable PPL does not achieve the EPA goal of dedicating at least 15% of the available DWSRF funding, or approximately \$31.1 million, to small PWSs.
+This was due to a lack of sufficient funding requests for projects ready to proceed during SFY 2021.
+The Fundable PPL includes applications for 22 eligible small PWS projects, including 2 Emergency Power Generator Program (EPGP) and 6 Small Loan Program (SLP) projects, totaling \$13,046,720 in eligible project costs.